 3.1 The governing board

-The governing board has ultimate responsibility to make arrangements to support pupils with medical conditions.
-The governing board will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.
+- Has ultimate responsibility to make arrangements to support pupils with medical conditions. - Will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.

-3.2 The headteacher
+3.2 The Headteacher